games647/ChangeSkin/.github/ISSUE_TEMPLATE.md

 [//]: # (Lines in this format are considered as comments and will not be displayed.)
 [//]: #
-[//]: # (Before reporting an issue make sure you are running the latest build of the plugin and checked for duplicate issues!)
+[//]: # (Before reporting an issue make sure you are running the latest build and checked for duplicate issues!)

 ### What behaviour is observed:
 [//]: # (What happened?)